 - Sliced red onions, apple slices, feta, pecans, tuna, hard boiled egg, black beans, mixed greens (homemade balsamic vinaigrette)

-- Sliced red onions, pecans, feta, sliced grapefruit or oranges, arugula (homemade lemon/olive oil vinaigrette)
+- Sliced red onions, pecans, feta, thinly sliced jalapeno (seeds removed), sliced grapefruit or oranges, arugula (homemade lemon/olive oil vinaigrette)

-- Sliced red onions (can you tell I like onions!?), cucumber, red pepper, garbanzo beans, feta cheese, kalamata olives, leftover grilled chicken, fresh thyme, romaine (homemade lemon/olive oil vinaigrette)
+- Sliced red onions (can you tell I like onions!?), cucumber, red pepper, garbanzo beans, feta cheese, avocado, farro, kalamata olives, leftover grilled chicken, fresh thyme, romaine (homemade lemon/olive oil vinaigrette)

+If you’d like to know how I typically make my homemade vinaigrette, go here!
 So many different combinations.
 Seriously.
-Go insane.
+Go crazy.
 Have fun and enjoy your salads in a jar!